 It’s not a coincidence that most truck drivers are independent contractors.
 Or is it?
-Truck drivers must be self-dependent, able to handle their responsibilities and rely on their decisions.
+Truck drivers must be self-dependent, able to handle their responsibilities, and rely on their decisions.
 Most truckers don’t have a manager or support team to help them resolve a problem.
-They are alone most of the work day and they have to rely only on themselves.
-This requires, just like in many other profession, keeping up to date with the industry standards and best practices.
+They are alone most of the work day and have to rely only on themselves.
+This requires, just like in many other professions, keeping up to date with the industry standards and best practices.
 Drivers must be able to solve problems with loading and traffic for example, whenever they occur.

-These traits are common for many other professions for sure.
-Being a trucker though is more difficult because besides all these characteristics one should be able to drive a big truck which is not easy.
-So, we should congratulate all those hard working truck drivers on the road and thank them for what they are doing.
+These traits are common for many other professions.
+Being a trucker, though, is more difficult because besides all these necessary traits one should be able to handle and maneuver a big rig.
+It is not easy.
+Let’s congratulate all those hard working truck drivers on the road and thank them for what they do.
 At Corsia Logistics we thank them every day!
 America runs on trucks after all.